jonathanpv/mobi-slack-bot/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Demo
-Below is a gif deomnstrating the commands and the responses mobi bot has for them, although it shows the channel being in a dm with the bot these messages also work in public and private channels since the bot can listen to events server-wide
+Below is a gif demonstrating the commands and the responses mobi bot has for them, although it shows the channel being in a dm with the bot these messages also work in public and private channels since the bot can listen to events server-wide

 <div class="crop-gif" style="width: 800px; height: 450px; overflow: hidden; align: center; margin: auto;">
     <img src="readme-images/mobi-slack-bot-demo.gif" style="border-radius: 2%; margin: 0 0 0 -1px;" alt="product-screenshot">